Personal finance lessons from Squid Game

 4. There is no pot of gold at the end of the rainbow; plan for a rainy day

 In the show, winners go on to compete in the bloody games until there’s only one person standing.
-The winner takes home a US$38.6 million cash prize, which accumulates in a piggy bank suspended above the contestants’ barracks throughout the show.
+The winner takes home a $38.6 million (R611.1 million) cash prize, which accumulates in a piggy bank suspended above the contestants’ barracks throughout the show.

 One of the best things you can do is build and maintain an easily accessible emergency fund.
 Most experts suggest that you should build an emergency cash reserve equal to the value of at least three months of your expenses.